 - Your home insurance

 - Mortgage interest

-You can’t use business-use-of-home expenses to create a business loss.
+If your business has had a rough year or you’re just starting out, it’s important to note that business-use-of-home expenses cannot be used to create a business loss.
 In other words, your business-use-of-home expenses can’t be more than your business income.
-(However, you can use any expense you weren’t able to deduct in that tax year the next tax year, as long as you still meet the business-use-of-home expenses conditions.)
+But, the good news is that the expenses aren’t wasted.
+You can carry forward any expense you weren’t able to deduct in the current tax year to the next tax year, as long as you still meet the business-use-of-home expenses conditions.